PhoenixPlexCode/PhoenixAdult.bundle/README.md

 - Get the PAhelper source zip in GitHub release at https://github.com/PAhelper/PhoenixAdult.bundle > "Clone or download > Download Zip
 - Open PhoenixAdult.bundle-master.zip and copy the folder inside (PhoenixAdult.bundle-master) to the plug-ins folders
-- Rename folder to "PhoenixAdult.bundle" (remove -master)
+- Rename folder to "PhoenixAdult.bundle" (remove "-master")

 Reporting a bug
 ------